Meet Sarah, Your Birth Doula

-The process of birth has been a passion of mine from adolescence.
-I was infatuated in the enormity of how a woman can create, and birth another human.
-Seriously though, where is our superhero badge because creating a human is nothing short of a super power.
-Of course then I was more interested in the anatomy side of things, how something so complex can start from just a tiny egg and flourishes over a 40 week period to a living, breathing human being.
+The process of pregnancy and birth has been a passion of mine from adolescence.
+I was infatuated in the enormity of how a woman can build, and birth another human.
+Seriously though, where is our superhero badge because creating a human is nothing short of a super power!
+Fast forward to the present day, I have found my passion in the birthing community; supporting other women in pregnancy and childbirth, and empowering them to release their inner strength.

 As a planner, I began looking into birth; different caregivers, different ways, natural, epidural, at home, hospital etc., and was quite overwhelmed by so many options but was amazed at how little options are initially obvious.
 When we become pregnant, we kind of just assume we need to find a doctor and the closest hospital, where we will give birth on our backs, and go home with a baby.
 There are so many choices and options out there, and we should exploring all of them to ensure we get our best experience.
 When we purchase a car, we usually go out and test drive a few, pick options and upgrades, and colors….why wouldn’t we do the same for birth?
 It is such an enormous part of our lives, why wouldn’t we want to seek out all options and gather all the information possible to have our most complete, and satisfying birth imaginable, something that we look back on many years to come with awe, and accomplishment.